manueleleonelli/bnmonitor/cran-comments.md

 ## New Version
 This is a small update to the package to address comments of a referee.
-We updated the functions sensquery and influence.
+We updated the functions sensquery, influence and sensitivity.

 ## Test environments
 * local x86_64-w64-mingw32, R 3.6.2